Sirkka Hämäläinen

 Sirkka Aune-Marjatta Hämäläinen (born 8 May 1939 in Riihimäki) is a Finnish economist who served as a member of the Executive Board of the European Central Bank from 1998 to 2003.
-She previously served as the Governor of the Bank of Finland from 1992 to 1998.
+She previously served as the governor of the Bank of Finland from 1992 to 1998.
 Hämäläinen was the first woman to hold either post.

 Early life and education

 Hämäläinen was born on 8 May 1939, in Riihimäki.
 Her parents were Martti Oskari Hinkkala, a farmer, and Impi Aune Nikander, a household economics teacher.
 She graduated from the Karkkila Co-educational School in 1957 and following it attended Helsinki School of Economics from which she obtained her B.S. and M.Sc. in economics in 1961 and 1964 respectively.
 She continued her studies at the same alma mater and got her Licentiate and Doctorate in 1979 and 1981 respectively.

 Career

 Sirkka Hämäläinen began her career in 1961 as a research assistant at the Bank of Finland Institute for Economic Research.
 She was then promoted to Economist and served as such until 1972 when she became Head of the Department of National Economy.
-From 1981 to 1982 Hämäläinen was Head of the Department of the Ministry of Finance and from 1982 to 1991 served as Director at the Bank of Finland.
-In 1992 she was appointed a Governor central bank and was the first woman to hold that post.
-Hämäläinen resigned from BoF when appointed to serve on the Executive Board of the European Central Bank also the first female in role a position which she kept from 1998 to 2003.
+From 1981 to 1982 Hämäläinen was Head of the Department at the Ministry of Finance and from 1982 to 1991 served as a Director at the Bank of Finland.
+In 1992 she was appointed Governor of the central bank, and was the first woman to hold that post.
+Hämäläinen resigned from the Bank of Finland when appointed to serve on the Executive Board of the European Central Bank, also the first female in the, which she kept from 1998 to 2003.

 In October 2000 Hämäläinen spoke at the Institute of International and European Affairs.